MOABQA/Counter/README.md

-# Upcounter with Dual 7-Segment Displays 🔄️🔄️
+# Counter with Dual 7-Segment Displays 🔄️🔄️

 Welcome to the repository for a simple yet effective upcounter project utilizing two 7-segment displays for visual output.
 This project is designed to count up in a sequential manner, demonstrating the basics of digital counting circuits and display interfacing.